rhel-labs/learn-katacoda/insights-workshop/step5.md

 # Remediating the reported Insight

-The reported Insight for OpenSSH had a suggested resolution of changing the sshd value for __ClientAliveInterval__ from 900 to 300.
+The reported recommendation for OpenSSH had a suggested resolution of changing the sshd value for __ClientAliveInterval__ from 900 to 300.